apache/celeborn/docs/developers/master.md

 To achieve this, `LifecycleManager` periodically sends heartbeat to `Master`.
 If `Master` finds an app's heartbeat times out, it considers the app fails, even though the app resends heartbeat in the future.

 `Master` keeps all shuffle ids it has allocated slots for.
-Upon app heartbeat timeout, it removes the related shuffle ids.
+Upon app heartbeat timeout or receiving UnregisterShuffle, it removes the related shuffle ids.
 Upon receiving heartbeat from `Worker`, `Master` compares local shuffle ids with `Worker`'s, and tells the `Worker` to clean up the unknown shuffles.

 Heartbeat for `LifecycleManager` also carries total file count and bytes written by the app. `Master` calculates estimated file size by `Sum(bytes) / Sum(files)` every 10 minutes using the newest metrics.
 To resist from impact of